-Insurance and other receivables
+Insurance receivables

-Insurance and other receivables are recognised when due and measured on initial recognition at the fair value of the consideration received or receivable.
+Insurance receivables are recognised when due and measured on initial recognition at the fair value of the consideration received or receivable.
 The carrying value of the receivables is reviewed for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable, with the impairment loss recorded in the consolidated statement of profit or loss.
-After initial measurement, insurance and other receivables are measured at amortised cost as deemed appropriate.
+After initial measurement, insurance receivables are measured at amortised cost as deemed appropriate.

-Insurance receivables are derecognised when the derecognition criteria for financial assets have been met.
+Insurance receivables are de-recognised when the de-recognition criteria for financial assets have been met.